bss9395/bss9395.github.io/_en/index.md

 > 01. Follow my heart, lead my life.
 > 01. Fool me once, shame on you; Fool me twice, shame on me.
 > 01. However bad life may seem, there is always something you can do and succeed at.
 Where there is life, there is hope.
+> 01. If I didn't meet you, I wouldn't like you; If I didn't like you, I wouldn't love you; If I didn't love you, I wouldn't miss you; But I did, I do, and I will.
 > 01. It is easier to make enemies than friends.
+> 01. Justice delayed is justice denied
 > 01. LESS is MORE.
 > 01. No pain, no gain.
 > 01. Nothing ventured, nothing gained.